hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide.md

 > automatically generated](media/image21.png){width="6.5in"
 > height="3.154861111111111in"}

-7. A Pull Request (PR) was automatically opened on the HPE DEV team's GitHub repository, with the changes you are proposing.
+7. A Pull Request (PR) was automatically opened on the HPE Developer team's GitHub repository, with the changes you are proposing.
 We will review and get in touch with you shortly.